Theorem of the three geodesics: History and proof

-Generalizations
+Generalizations for surfaces

 A strengthened version of the theorem states that, on any Riemannian surface that is topologically a sphere, there necessarily exist three simple closed geodesics whose length is at most proportional to the diameter of the surface.

 The number of closed geodesics of length at most L on a smooth topological sphere grows in proportion to L/log L, but not all such geodesics can be guaranteed to be simple.

 On compact hyperbolic Riemann surfaces, there are infinitely many simple closed geodesics, but only finitely many with a given length bound.
 They are encoded analytically by the Selberg zeta function.
 The growth rate of the number of simple closed geodesics, as a function of their length, was investigated by Maryam Mirzakhani.

 The existence of three simple closed geodesics also holds for any reversible Finsler metric on the 2-sphere.

+Generalizations for 3-spheres

+In his famous problem list in 1982, Shing-Tung Yau posed the conjecture that every Riemannian 3-sphere contains at least 4 embedded minimal spheres.
+In 2023, Zhichao Wang and Xin Zhou proved Yau's conjecture for the case of generic metrics using the Simon-Smith min-max theory.

+For minimal surfaces of non-zero genus, Brian White conjectured in 1989 that every 3-sphere contains at least 5 embedded minimal tori.
+In 2024, Adrian Chun-Pong Chu and Yangyang Li confirmed White's conjecture for metrics with positive Ricci curvature.
+In addition, Chu showed that in the positive Ricci case, every 3-sphere contains at least 1 minimal surface of genus g, for every g.
+Their proofs also rely on the Simon-Smith min-max theory.